This post may contain affiliate links, review our disclosure policy for details

 Breathe in and breathe out mama.
 I use this method most of the time when I feel I’m about to lose my patience.
 It works wonders.
 Having patience is being able to tolerate minor things (in this case, your kids) knowing how to control your outbursts and not letting it get the best of you.
 Want to better manage your emotions, stop yelling and be more patient as a mother?
-Enroll in the better mom course today!
+Enroll in the damn good mother online course for moms today!
 More joy less stress.

 If your child is not listening to you, take a minute to breathe in and out and then try again.
 Now, you will speak to your child in a more calm and patient manner.
 The result is that your child will listen to you because you’re not yelling or stressing the situation.

 Breathe in and out whenever you need to because this is working towards making you a more patient mom.